-- Trained, nurturing grief counselors
+- · Trained, nurturing grief counselors

 - A unique group model

 - Support for the entire family

-- Creative outlets
+- · Creative outlets

 - Acceptance of experiences and feelings

 - Opportunity to create connections with others

 - A chance to remember and commemorate a loved one

-For additional information, including Full Circle's latest program schedule, please visit us online at fullcirclegc.org or Facebook.
-You may also contact us by calling (804) 912-2947 or stopping by our center located at: 10611 Patterson Avenue, #201
+- Individual counseling and support

-Richmond, VA 23238.
+For additional information, including Full Circle's latest program schedule, please visit us online at: www.fullcirclegc.org or Facebook.
+You may also contact us by calling (804) 912-2947 or stopping by our center located at: 10611 Patterson Avenue, #201 Richmond, VA 23238.